mgaillard/pHashRis/README.md

 # Index the content of a directory
 $ ./pHashRis index <dir_path>

+# Display statistics about the indexed images
+$ ./pHashRis statistics

+# Display all image pairs whose distance is less than or equal to 16
+$ ./pHashRis distances 16

 # Search for an image
 $ ./pHashRis search <file_path>

 # Search for all the images in a directory
 $ ./pHashRis search <directory_path>

-# Display all image pairs whose distance is less than or equal to 16
-$ ./pHashRis distances 16
 ```

 License